Will My Flight Get Canceled Due to Bad Weather?

 Delays versus cancellations

 Ultimately, the airlines’ main goal is to make flight alterations that will have the least impact on their customers.
 No airline, of course, actually wants to cancel a flight.
-It’s a big headache for them, and a costly one too.
+It’s a big headache for them—and a costly one too.

-That said, most observers agree that airlines are doing a better job of notifying passengers in advance of a problem and rebooking them as early as possible.
-Sometimes they do too good a job.
+Sometimes the airlines arguably do too good a job getting ahead of the weather.
 Harteveldt recalled a time when thousands of flights were canceled in the New York region ahead of a nor’easter storm that never materialized.
 Said Harteveldt, “There were a lot of furious people when the sun came out.”

 Barbara Peterson is Afar’s special correspondent for air, covering breaking airline news and major trends in air travel.
 She is author of Blue Streak: Inside JetBlue, the Upstart That Rocked an Industry and is a winner of the Lowell Thomas Award for Investigative Reporting.